S95Sedan/Voron-Stuff/Breakout PCB/README.md

 -- Currently still unreleased until i recieve my sample pcb's to review everything --

-Mainly designed this since i wasn't too happy with the other PCB solutions out there.
+This design mainly came together due to there not being much options out there for breakout pcb's and to include some features which i thought might be handy to have.

-Features all the inputs found on Hartk's Afterburner/Stealthburner PCB.
-(Found here; https://github.com/hartk1213/MISC/blob/main/PCBs/Stealthburner_Toolhead_PCB/ )
+Its compatible with all the outputs found on Hartk's Stealthburner PCB.
+Which can be found here; https://github.com/hartk1213/MISC/blob/main/PCBs/Stealthburner_Toolhead_PCB/

+Ontop of that it has added connections for both the X and Y endstops, including 5v for Hall effect sensors.
+And an output to connect Electronic fans.
+Aswell as having a 14+2pin molex cable thats the same on both sides.

 Breakout PCB - Front:<br>
 ![](https://github.com/S95Sedan/Voron-Stuff/blob/main/Breakout%20PCB/images/BreakoutPCB_01.jpg)